yast/yast-storage-ng/doc/old_and_new_proposal.md

 ### Example: SLES4SAP

-Just a tentative to show the possibilities of the new proposal and serve as an inspiration.
-Maybe some aspects don't fit the SAP requirements exactly.
+Just a tentative to show some possibilities, although maybe some aspects don't fit the current SAP requirements exactly.

 Although the users would still be able to change the proposal settings, they wouldn't be able to change the filesystem type for `/` (Btrfs) or to disable the